wolfSSL/wolfssl-examples/psk/tutorial-tcp-psk.md

 		rm -f *.o client-psk
 ```

-The -lcyassl will link the Cyassl Libraries to your program
+The -lwolfssl will link the wolfSSL Libraries to your program

 The makefile for the server is going to be similar to that of the client.
 If the user wants separate makefiles just make a use the same set up of the client makefile and replace every instance of client-psk with server-psk.
 To combine make files just add a server-psk with similar ending to each time client-psk is referenced and change the target.
 There will also need to be a target for when compiling all targets.